Frequently Asked Questions (FAQ)

 If the data is there it can still mean it is invalid in some way.
 Osm2pgsql has to build the geometry and if this fails, the object is silently ignored.
 This most often happens for multipolygon relations but can happen for other data, too.

-There are several quality assurance tools out there that can help you to diagnose issues like this.
+There are several quality assurance tools out there that can help you with diagnosing issues like this.
 The OSM Inspector “Areas” view helps specifically with finding multipolygon problems.

 Error Messages

-Here are some of the error messages osm2pgql will produce and what you do if you get them.
+Here are some of the error messages osm2pgsql will produce and what you do if you get them.

 bad_alloc